 The next step was to carry out the re-rope and preliminary re-wire before ‘firing up’ the motor and we could use this as a safe working platform.
 Then we commenced work on the lift entrances.

-At this point the specialist trades come in and measure up for new architraves.
-These hand built stainless steel architraves are constructed and eventually back filled with a full consideration to become part of the fire rating and to fully sustain a long lifespan.
-In these works there is concrete poured into the architraves for them to achieve fire rating and create a sustained lifespan durability.
+At this point, the specialist trades come in and measure up for new architraves.
+These hand-built stainless steel architraves are constructed and eventually backfilled with full consideration to become part of the fire rating and to fully sustain a long lifespan.
+In these works, there is concrete poured into the architraves for them to achieve fire rating and create sustained lifespan durability.

-Final works will entail switches, secondary wiring, looms, trailers, CCTV, indicators, fireman’s control and making good all landings to the high standard that matches the finish on the rest of the building.
-Builders works will entail ramping the floor (+25mm for a fire fighter) and commissioning of the Sump Pump system within the Pit.
+Final works will entail switches, secondary wiring looms, trailers, CCTV, indicators, fireman’s control and making good all landings to the high standard that matches the finish on the rest of the building.
+Builders’ works will entail ramping the floor (+25mm for a firefighter) and commissioning the Sump Pump system within the Pit.
 Car interior, COP and the car floor will be completed.